 Rubber Vulcanization Capabilities

-Kismet Rubber Products offers a range of curing methods to prepare the rubber used to manufacture your part for processing.
+Kismet Rubber Products offers a range of curing methods, with our rubber vulcanizing capabilities and rubber vulcanization capabilities, to prepare the rubber used to manufacture your part for processing.
 With over 60 years of experience, our staff is expert in determining the best curing and manufacturing method for your product, ensuring reliable, high performance of the finished part at a cost-effective price.
 We are also ISO 9001:2015 Certified.
-Read more to learn more about our rubber vulcanization capabilities.
+Read more to learn more about our rubber vucanizing and vulcanization capabilities.

 Uncured rubber deforms easily when it is warm and is brittle when cold.
 In its natural state, it does not exhibit the properties that make it a flexible, valuable material for many finished products.
 Curing, also known as vulcanization, causes the long polymer chains that rubber is composed of to become crosslinked.
 This prevents the chains from moving independently, allowing the material to stretch under stress and then return to its original shape when the stress is released.
 The different curing methods available involve heating the rubber after a curing additive has been added to the compound.
 Kismet's rubber vulcanizing capabilities also include the vulcanization methods, listed below.